 Further details on the work of the CCRI-CSO can be found here.

-Does the CCRI Coordination and Support Office provide funding?
+Does the CCRI Coordination and Support Office (CCRI-CSO) provide funding?

-No, the CCRI Coordination and Support Office does not provide direct funding to projects or participants.
-However, the Pilots and Fellows participating in the CCRI gain first-hand information about funding opportunities and are able to use the initiative as a stepping stone to participate in the wider CCRI ecosystem, which also includes funding.
+However, those participating in the initiative as a Pilot or Fellow gain first-hand information about funding opportunities and are able to use the initiative as a stepping stone to participate in the wider CCRI ecosystem, which also includes funding.

-Further information is available on the EU Funding and Tenders Portal.
+Further information on funding opportunities and partner search announcements is available on the EU Funding and Tenders Portal.

 Is the CCRI open to everyone?

 The CCRI community is open to every city, region or territorial cluster who wants to progress in the field of circular economy.
 The community can benefit from mutual learning and gain insights on different knowledge domains within the field of circular economy implementation.
 Knowledge and lessons learned from CCRI activities are shared through different channels (including the website and the newsletter) and many events.
 We therefore invite all interested stakeholders to keep an eye out for further opportunities to get involved via our newsletter and our social media accounts.

 The CCRI Coordination and Support Office also provides more tailor-made support to Pilots and Fellows.

 Join the CCRI community by subscribing to the CCRI newsletter through the CCRI website.

 Follow us on social media: LinkedIn, Facebook, Twitter.